 …revelation from God is the most trustworthy and valid source of knowledge.

 I don’t think I ever believed this — even when I was a devout Mormon.
-The Mormonism I believed in made sense, so there was no reason for revelation (emotion) to override reason8.
+The Mormonism I believed in made sense (or so I thought), so there was no reason for revelation (emotion) to override reason8.
 Today, this equation is a must for many Mormons to remain “believing”.
 They must place their own personal experiences above reason and empirical evidence.
 Otherwise, their faith can no longer stand9.

 Muhlestein has a Ph.D. in Egyptology, and is at the forefront of apologetics for the Book of Abraham at the Maxwell Institute.
 He’s one of my favorite apologists because it’s so clear how unqualified he is as a scholar.
 This is why:

 Scholars are supposed to value objectivity.
 He doesn’t.
 Scholars are supposed to draw conclusions only after considering empirical evidence.
 He doesn’t.
 Scholars aren’t supposed to gather evidence just to support their pre-determined conclusions, but that’s exactly what Kerry Muhlestein admits to doing.

 But he’s following the guidance of his leaders10 to override all objectively observable evidence in favor the stuff that makes him feel good.

 How far should we take this feelings over reason approach?
 What if Joseph Smith never really translated anything?
 What if polygamy was just Joseph’s invention?
 Or what if — hypothetically speaking — it was discovered that he practiced human sacrifice in the temple?
 Would feeling good override that too?
 Or is there a limit to what you would ignore or justify or explain away?